v-artur/Golden_Oreos/README.md

 <h3> Early Results (2nd milestone) </h3>

+(Quick disclaimer: When we finalized the results before the deadline, we did not have access to Google Colab's GPU, so we had to use CPU to run the notebooks.
+So when you run the notebook on GPU, you might get slightly different results from those shown below)

 We experimented from two different angles: modeling for one speaker (which was the first subject in our case) and making a speaker-independent system.
-The modeling for one speaker can be found in the <b>"Modeling2.ipynb"</b> notebook while the <b>"seq2seq.ipynb"</b> notebook contains the results for the speaker-independent system.
+The modeling for one speaker can be found in the <b>"Modeling2.ipynb"</b> notebook while the <b>"speaker_indep.ipynb"</b> notebook contains the results for the speaker-independent system.

 <b>One speaker model:</b>